cmu-delphi/delphi-epidata/docs/symptom-survey/contingency-tables.md

 The files contain [weighted estimates](../api/covidcast-signals/fb-survey.md#survey-weighting) of the percent of respondents who fulfill one or several criteria.
-Estimates are broken out by state, age, gender, race, and ethnicity.
+Estimates are broken out by state, age, gender, race, ethnicity, occupation, and health conditions.

 We plan to expand this list of indicators based on research needs; if you have a public health or research need for a particular variable not listed here, please